 The EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation (1907/2006) has governed the production of chemicals since June 2007.
-Additionally, Regulation 1272/2008 on the classification, labelling and packaging of chemicals entered into force in France in December 2010 for substances, and in June 2015 for mixtures.
-Transport of chemicals is subject to the European Agreements concerning the International Carriage of Dangerous Goods by Road, by Rail or by Inland Waterways, and their national implementation tools.
+In addition, Regulation 1272/2008 on the classification, labelling and packaging of chemicals entered into force in France in December 2010 for substances and in June 2015 for mixtures.
+The transport of chemicals is subject to the European Agreements concerning the International Carriage of Dangerous Goods by Road, by Rail or by Inland Waterways and their national implementation tools.
 Criminal and administrative sanctions are cumulatively applicable, especially for major violations.

 Types of liability

 What types of liability can arise for environmental damage (eg, administrative, civil, criminal)?